microsoft/FluidFramework/.changeset/quiet-lizards-prove.md

 "section": other
 ---

-Minor adjustment to the event args for ContainerRuntime 'batchStart'/'batchEnd' events
+ContainerRuntime's `batchBegin`/`batchEnd` events: Deprecating the `contents` member on event arg `op`

-The 'batchStart'/'batchEnd' events on ContainerRuntime indicate when a batch is beginning/finishing being processed.
+The `batchBegin`/`batchEnd` events on ContainerRuntime indicate when a batch is beginning/finishing being processed.
 The events include an argument of type `ISequencedDocumentMessage` which is the first or last message of the batch.
-The `contents` property on there is typed as `unknown`, as it depends on the type of op and where in the processing flow we are.

-This change is switching the value of `contents` in some cases from being an object to being a JSON string.
-It's not expected that anyone listening to 'batchStart'/'batchEnd' events would be inspecting `contents`, and if they are, they must be respecting the `unknown` type and checking its shape at runtime, so this is not considered a breaking change.
+The `contents` should not be used when reasoning over the begin/end of a batch.
+If you want to look at the `contents` of an op, wait for the `op` event.